We have provided this blog to give our visitors as much information about the Turtle Season here in Bundaberg as we can!

 Sign the Low Glow Pledge Here

-Your night starts with wandering through the dimly lit (to protect our turtles) reserve to the Turtle Centre.
+Your night starts with wandering through the beautiful conservation park, which is dimly lit (to protect our turtles) as you head to the Mon Repos Turtle Centre entrance.
 Hear you will be given your Tour Group sticker which are pre-allocated by the rangers based on the date of booking.

 For the young ones there is Junior Ranger activities to keep them occupied however feel free to brings board games, cards or a tablet just encase.